hegoimanzano/ICASCM2025/01_build_model.md

 Width of the gaussian used for sampling the Ca/Si ratio of each of the unit cells that compose the total supercell.
 Smaller values (e.g. 0.01) will  lead to ratios closer to the target, but the code might not be able to find a solution.

 - `width_SiOH`: **Optional**.
 Default: 0.08.
 Width of the gaussian used for sampling the Si-OH/Si ratio.
-Same as before.
+Same as `width_Ca_Si`.

 - `width_CaOH`: **Optional**.
 Default: 0.04.
 Width of the gaussian used for sampling the Ca-OH/Ca ratio.
-Same as before.
+Same as `width_Ca_Si`.